SchuhBaum/MapOptions/ReadMe.md

 - Activated map for death screen again.
 - (aerial map) Added this option (enabled by default).
 When disabled, the default map shader is used in Chimney Canopy and Sky Islands.
 - Restructured code.
-- (creature symbols) Skipping room that are disabled for the map.
-Otherwise spawned creatures in these rooms can overlap with enabled rooms.
+- (creature symbols) Skipping rooms that are disabled for the map.
+Otherwise symbols for spawned creatures in these rooms can overlap with enabled rooms.

 #### (Rain World v1.5)
 v0.20: